GoogleContainerTools/skaffold/docs/content/en/docs/how-tos/builders/_index.md

 #### Maven

-To build a Maven multi-module project, first identify the modules that should produce a container image.
-Then for each such module:
+To build a Maven multi-module project, first identify the sub-projects (also called _modules_ in Maven) that should produce a container image.
+Then for each such sub-project:

   - Create a Skaffold `artifact` in the `skaffold.yaml`:
   - Set the `artifact`'s `context` field to the root project location.
-  - Add a `jibMaven` element and set its `module` field to the module's `:artifactId`, `groupId:artifactId`, or the relative path to the module _within the project_.
+  - Add a `jib` element and set its `project` field to the sub-project's `:artifactId`, `groupId:artifactId`, or the relative path to the sub-project _within the project_.

 {{% alert title="Updating from earlier versions" %}}